 The Cara Dune actress went on to say:

 “My whole perspective on this is, I’ve seen people get bullied off of Twitter on both sides.
 I don’t like bullying, and If I don’t stay present, which I don’t even necessarily want to stay present that often, I want to make art, art is my passion, but if I don’t stay present then other people win…Other people win in bullying people off of platforms and there needs to be a more balanced platform.”

-Previously, Carano’s Mandalorian co-stars, including Pedro Pascal (Din Djarin), Katee Sackhoff (Bo-Katan Kryze), and Ming-Na Wen (Fennec Shand), have expressed support for the controversial actress and indicated that they certainly hope she continues her work in the Star Wars galaxy.
+Previously, Carano’s Mandalorian co-stars, including Pedro Pascal (Din Djarin), Katee Sackhoff (Bo-Katan Kryze), and Ming-Na Wen (Fennec Shand), have expressed their support, and they hoped that she would continue her work in the Star Wars galaxy.

-Carano, too, has shared that she wants to continue playing New Republic Marshal Cara Dune and that she “loves” her character and the Star Wars fan community.
+Also, Carano has shared that she wants to continue playing New Republic Marshal Cara Dune and “loves” her character and the Star Wars fan community.
 At this time, neither the Walt Disney Company nor Lucasfilm executives have shared an official announcement regarding Carano’s future within the ever-expanding Mandalorian saga.

 Although it has not been announced in an official capacity, most fans are working under the assumption that Rangers of the New Republic is — or at least was — set to follow Dune’s adventures as a Marshal on Nevarro.
-There have, however, been unconfirmed rumors that Disney is requesting an apology from the actress before granting her the spinoff show.
+There have been rumors that Disney is requesting an apology from the actress before granting her the spinoff show.